coffee makers icon

 This is a great machine if:

-• You loved your iced coffees (so everyone, obviously).
+• You love your iced coffees (so everyone, obviously).
 It can make 19 different coffee drinks, including 7 iced coffee options (black or milk-based)

 • You want choice and simplicity – the interface makes it very easy to use